GoldenSheepAI/-CodeMonkey-/CONTRIBUTING.md

 ### Getting Help

 - **GitHub Issues**: For bugs, features, and questions
-- **Discord Server**: Join our community Discord server for real-time discussions, help, and collaboration: [Join our Discord server](https://discord.gg/ktPDV6rekE)
+- **Discord Server**: Join our community Discord server for real-time discussions, help, and collaboration: [Join our Discord server](coming soon)
+- **GitHub Issues**: For bugs, features, and questions.
+- **Discord Server**: Join our community Discord server for real-time discussions, help, and collaboration: Join our Discord server

 ### Code of Conduct